Theological Themes in Job

 Answers–helpful or hurtful

 Job’s friends come to Job with the intention of bringing comfort.
 In their effort to accomplish this, they think back to what they have been taught and try various ways to interpret the meaning of Job’s suffering.
-The main answers they bring are that Job deserves his suffering, that all humans are sinners so even good people are not immune from suffering, and that God may use suffering to teach us something.
-All these are common answers, even in our day, to questions about suffering and may be helpful to some people.
-But they can be hurtful rather than helpful to others.
+Two of the main answers they bring are that even good people are not immune from suffering, and that God may use suffering to teach us something.
+These are common answers, even in our day, to questions about suffering and may be helpful to some people.
+But the primary answer of the friends to Job’s suffering is to blame him, saying that he must have sinned in order to deserve such suffering.
+This is not a helpful answer to suffering.
+Sin does lead to suffering, but not all suffering is the result of sin.

-In the God speeches, God speaks proudly about the creation, interspersed with comments that humans cannot do what only God can do.
-Clearly the point being made is that “only God can make a tree.”
+In the whirlwind speeches, God speaks proudly about creation, and also asserts that humans cannot do what only God can do.
+Clearly one point being made is that “only God can make a tree.”
 But there is also something revealing about a God who creates and sustains such a wonderful world.
+God invites Job in the whirlwind speeches to a place of humility, learning his place in the world.
+But God also invites Job to see the beauty of the world around him, a world in which God delights.

 Crisis of faith

 Many have experienced a crisis of faith when terrible things happen to them or their loved ones.
 They ask how a good God could either cause or permit such things to occur.
-Since such disasters tend to deny that a good and just God is at work in the world, the sufferer may need God to act to restore the broken relationship.
+Job also experiences a crisis of faith and asks such questions.
+The book does not offer any final answers to these questions, but it does offer some helpful responses, like the form of prayer known as lament.
+(See “Lament” below.)

 Educational value of suffering

-Perhaps suffering is intended to teach the sufferer, to bring one back to a proper sense of priorities, to provide warning that to continue such behavior may lead to even worse calamities.
+Perhaps suffering is intended to teach the sufferer, to bring one back to a proper sense of priorities, to provide warning that to continue sinful behavior may lead to even worse calamities.
 This is one common understanding of suffering in both Old and New Testaments.
 It gives a more positive view than to regard suffering only as punishment.
 Both Eliphaz (5:17-27) and Elihu (36:8-12) try to apply this answer to Job.
+Of course, the fact that Job has not engaged in sinful behavior makes this an unhelpful explanation of his situation.

 God’s control of all that happens